hitenSharm/Discord-Meme-and-Music-Bot/CONTRIBUTING.md

 git checkout -b <GITHUB_USERNAME>
 ```

-<li>Make sure that NodeJS is at V16 and DiscordJS at v13, otherwise your contributions won't be accepted.You may have to download it manually.</li>
+<li>Make sure that <b>NodeJS is at V16 and DiscordJS at v13</b>, otherwise your contributions won't be accepted.You may have to download it manually.</li>

 <li>Make sure to write quality code with proper comments.</li>